"Nov. 1, 2012 -- Two more drugs made by the New England Compounding Center (NECC) are crawling with various kinds of bacteria, FDA tests reveal.

 No changes in the pharmacokinetic parameters of tapentadol were observed when acetaminophen and acetylsalicylic acid were given concomitantly.

 In vitro studies did not reveal any potential of tapentadol to either inhibit or induce cytochrome P450 enzymes.
+Furthermore, a minor amount of NUCYNTA® is metabolized via the oxidative pathway.
 Thus, clinically relevant interactions mediated by the cytochrome P450 system are unlikely to occur.

 The pharmacokinetics of tapentadol were not affected when gastric pH or gastrointestinal motility were increased by omeprazole and metoclopramide, respectively.